kadir-zabun/DSA210-project/README.md

 ### Apple Health Data ###

 I collected physical activity data from the iPhone Health App, focusing on the step count.
-I used this data because other data parameters such as walking distance, energy burned may have changed according to other parameters such as height and weight during this period, causing the data to be wrongly analzed.
+I used this data because other data parameters such as walking distance, energy burned may have changed according to other parameters such as height and weight during this period, causing the data to be wrongly analyzed.

 This data provided a quantitative measure of my physical activity, which I analyzed alongside the Spotify listening data to identify potential patterns or correlations.